LonoCloud/lein-voom/README.md

 It does this by maintaining a directory full of git repos that are meant to be used only by this plugin.
 By default these repos are kept in `.voom-repos` in the user's home directory.
+This can be overridden by setting the environment variable `VOOM_REPOS`.
 When an artifact with a voom-version needs to be built, the sha is found from among the voom repos (fetching from the upstream git servers if necessary), and that sha is checked out.
 The plugin then scans the `project.clj` files in that git repo to find the one that builds the needed dependency, and then runs "lein voom install".
 Now with that dependency resolved, normal lein dep resolution is attempted again, repeating as necessary until all dependencies are resolved.

 For now the most common way the process fails is when the required git repo isn't currently cloned in `.voom-repos`.
 Later we may